Autism therapies: Perceived disadvantages of autistic people in the U.S. in the 2010s

 Martha Nussbaum discusses how education is one of the fertile functions that is important for the development of a person and their ability to achieve a multitude of other capabilities within society.
-Autism causes many symptoms that interfere with a child's ability to receive a proper education such as deficits in imitation, observational learning, and receptive and expressive communication.
+Autism can present challenges in traditional educational environments, particularly in areas such as imitation, observational learning, and communication.
 As of 2014, of all disabilities affecting the population, autism ranked third lowest in acceptance into a postsecondary education institution.
 In a 2012 study funded by the National Institute of Health, Shattuck et al. found that only 35% of autistics are enrolled in a 2 or 4 year college within the first two years after leaving high school compared to 40% of children who have a learning disability.
 Due to the growing need for a college education to obtain a job, this statistic shows how autistics are at a disadvantage in gaining many of the capabilities that Nussbaum discusses and makes education more than just a type of therapy for those with autism.
 According to the 2012 study by Shattuck, only 55% of children with autism participated in any paid employment within the first two years after high school.
 Furthermore, those with autism that come from low income families tend to have lower success in postsecondary schooling.

 Oftentimes, schools lacked the resources to create (what at the time was considered) an optimal classroom setting for those 'in need of special education'.
 In 2014 in the United States, it could cost between $6,595 to $10,421 extra to educate a child with autism.
 In the 2011–2012 school year, the average cost of education for a public school student was $12,401.
-In 2015, some cases, the extra cost required to educate a child with autism nearly doubled the average cost to educate the average public school student.
-As the range of those with autism can widely vary, it is very difficult to create an autism program that is well suited to the entire population of autistics as well as those with other disabilities.
+In some 2015 cases, the extra cost required to educate a child with autism nearly doubled the average cost to educate the average public school student.
+As the abilities of autistic people vary highly, it is highly challenging to create a standardized curriculum that will fit all autistic learning needs.
 In the United States, in 2014 many school districts required schools to meet the needs of disabled students, regardless of the number of children with disabilities there are in the school.
-This combined with a shortage of licensed special education teachers has created a deficiency in the special education system. in 2011 the shortage caused some states to give temporary special education licenses to teachers with the caveat that they receive a license within a few years.
+This combined with a shortage of licensed special education teachers has created a deficiency in the special education system.
+In 2011 the shortage caused some states to give temporary special education licenses to teachers with the caveat that they receive a license within a few years.